-The RID Retrieve Document for Display transaction [ITI-12] is compatible with the XDS.a Retrieve Document transaction [ITI-17].
-Thus, an RID Information Source implementing the Retrieve Document for Display transaction can be used to implement the XDS.a Retrieve Document transaction.
-In this instance, the RID Information Source must be a Secure Node [see ATNA].

-Note: The XDS.a profile is now deprecated.
+- The RID Retrieve Document for Display [ITI-12] transaction was compatible with the XDS.a Retrieve Document [ITI-17] transaction.
+Thus, an RID Information Source implementing the Retrieve Document for Display transaction could be used to implement the XDS.a Retrieve Document transaction.
+In this instance, the RID Information Source must be a Secure Node [see ATNA]. - Note: The XDS.a Profile is now deprecated.
 RID is not compatible with XDS.b Retrieve Document Set transaction.